ManoShu/SGB/README.md

 ##### Compile using the Makefile

-Execute `make buildexample` on the repository directory to build it.
+Execute `make buildexample` on the `build/makefile` directory to build it.
 In addition to SGB beign compiled and installed, the SDL2 library and include files must be accesible for the compilation to succeed.